vparekh1/rust-dicegen/README.md

 # rust-dicegen
-A command-line dice roller written in rust
+A command-line dice roller written in rust.

+This is a test change